-Timely Warning Policy: In line with UKPD mission and with the Clery Act, UKPD will provide "timely warnings" in the form of a Crime Bulletin or Public Safety Notice when a crime represents a serious or continuing threat to the safety of the campus community separate campuses) is reported to or brought to the attention of UKPD, UKPD will determine if the incident or crime constitutes a specific Clery Act crime (see below) reported having occurred on Clery defined geography (on campus, on non-campus property that is owned/controlled by the University and frequented by students, or on public property within or immediately adjacent/accessible to campus).
+Timely Warning Policy: In line with UKPD mission and with the Clery Act, UKPD will provide "timely warnings" in the form of a Crime Bulletin or Public Safety Notice when a crime represents a serious or continuing threat to the safety of the campus community

+Crime Bulletin: When an incident or crime that has occurred on University property (including separate campuses) is reported to or brought to the attention of UKPD, UKPD will determine if the incident or crime constitutes a specific Clery Act crime (see below) reported having occurred on Clery-defined geography (on campus, on non-campus property that is owned/controlled by the University and frequented by students, or on public property within or immediately adjacent/accessible to campus).
 UKPD is responsible for issuing a Crime Bulletin if UKPD confirms that the incident is serious and represents an ongoing threat to the safety of members of the campus community.
 Information for Crime Bulletins may also come from other law enforcement agencies or other offices.
 The Crime Bulletin may also seek information that may lead to arrest and conviction of the offender when crimes against persons or major crimes against property have been reported.
 It is prevention-oriented and is meant to enable members of the campus community to protect themselves and aid in the prevention of similar crimes.